Atlanta: Transportation

 Atlanta's transportation infrastructure comprises a complex network that includes a heavy rail rapid transit system, a light rail streetcar loop, a multi-county bus system, Amtrak service via the Crescent, multiple freight train lines, an Interstate Highway System, several airports, including the world's busiest, and over 45 mi of bike paths.

 Atlanta has a network of freeways that radiate out from the city, and automobiles are the dominant means of transportation in the region.
 Three major interstate highways converge in Atlanta: I-20 (east-west), I-75 (northwest-southeast), and I-85 (northeast-southwest).
 The latter two combine in the middle of the city to form the Downtown Connector (I-75/85), which carries more than 340,000 vehicles per day and is one of the most congested segments of interstate highway in the United States.
 Atlanta is mostly encircled by Interstate 285, a beltway locally known as "the Perimeter" that has come to mark the boundary between "Inside the Perimeter" (ITP), the city and close-in suburbs, and "Outside the Perimeter" (OTP), the outer suburbs and exurbs.
 The heavy reliance on automobiles for transportation in Atlanta has resulted in traffic, commute, and air pollution rates that rank among the worst in the country.
 The City of Atlanta has a higher than average percentage of households without a car.
-In 2015, 15.2 percent of Atlanta households lacked a car, and increased slightly to 16.4 percent in 2016.
-The national average is 8.7 percent in 2016.
+In 2015, 15.2 percent of Atlanta households lacked a car, and this percentage increased slightly to 16.4 percent in 2016.
+The national average was 8.7 percent in 2016.
 Atlanta averaged 1.31 cars per household in 2016, compared to a national average of 1.8.

 The Metropolitan Atlanta Rapid Transit Authority (MARTA) provides public transportation in the form of buses, heavy rail, and a downtown light rail loop.
 Notwithstanding heavy automotive usage in Atlanta, the city's subway system is the eighth busiest in the country.
 MARTA rail lines connect key destinations, such as the airport, Downtown, Midtown, Buckhead, and Perimeter Center.
 However, significant destinations, such as Emory University and Cumberland, remain unserved.
 As a result, a 2011 Brookings Institution study placed Atlanta 91st of 100 metro areas for transit accessibility.
 Emory University operates its Cliff shuttle buses with 200,000 boardings per month, while private minibuses supply Buford Highway.
 Amtrak, the national rail passenger system, provides service to Atlanta via the Crescent train (New York–New Orleans), which stops at Peachtree Station.
 In 2014, the Atlanta Streetcar opened to the public.
 The streetcar's line, which is also known as the Downtown Loop, runs 2.7 mi around the downtown tourist areas of Peachtree Center, Centennial Olympic Park, the Martin Luther King Jr. National Historical Park, and Sweet Auburn.
 The Atlanta Streetcar line is also being expanded on in the coming years to include a wider range of Atlanta's neighborhoods and important places of interest, with a total of over 50 mi of track in the plan.